 Fill your shelves with healthy snack options.
 If you must have potato chips in the house for special occasions, keep them toward the back so they’re harder to see.
 Cut up fresh fruits and vegetables and keep them in the fridge so that they’re easily accessible when you and your kids reach for a snack.
 Taking small steps can ensure your requirement of daily nutrition is completed.

 Take a gradual approach to improve your family’s nutritional profile.
 Don’t just decide to throw away all the junk food in your cupboards and refrigerator.
 It’s better to make changes in your daily diet by planning slowly so your family can adapt more easily to healthy lifestyle changes.

 5. Watch Your Portions

 It’s okay to eat your favourite food once in a while.
 If you eliminate your guilty pleasures, such as chocolate or french fries, entirely, you’ll only crave them more.
 Instead, restrict them to special occasions and control your portions.
 If you overeat at dinner, start over the next day.
 Don’t give up on healthy eating just because you fell off the wagon once or twice.
-Learn how to watch your portion and to eat healthier here.
+Learn how to watch your portion and eat healthier here.

-To prevent your family and yourself from any regular medication or supplements at old age, it is imperative for you to start taking care of your daily nutrition needs now!
+To prevent your family and yourself from any regular medication or supplements in old age, it is imperative for you to start taking care of your daily nutrition needs now!
 Eating a well-balanced meal including proteins, vitamins, and carbohydrates is the first step to living healthier.
 It helps keep diseases at bay and builds your immune system.
 Take your first step towards healthy living today!